• App

 LA is full of theme parks! | Photo by Jakob Owens on Unsplash

-Palm trees, sunny skies, and Hollywood—these are what most think of when Los Angeles comes to mind.
-It’s no shocker why there are so many theme parks in Los Angeles to choose from!
-With great weather almost all year round, any day can be an amusement park day in LA.
-The only challenge is figuring out where to go when you have so many options. 🤔
+Palm trees, sunny skies, and Hollywood are what most think of when Los Angeles comes to mind.
+With great weather almost all year round, it’s no surprise that there are so many theme parks in Los Angeles to choose from!
+The only challenge is figuring out where to go when you have so many options.

-In this guide, we’re breaking down the best theme parks in Los Angeles to visit (as well as places you can stay) to help solve your dilemma.
-So buckle up and get ready to explore your way through your next theme park adventure in the City of Angels! 🎢🎡
+We’re breaking down the best theme parks in Los Angeles to visit (as well as places you can stay) to help solve your dilemma.
+So buckle up and get ready to explore your way through your next theme park adventure in the City of Angels!

 1. Disneyland California